centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Setparam

-If you want to change a specific parameter of a time period, use the **SETPARAM** action.
-The name is used to identify the Time Period to update:
+If you want to change a specific parameter for a time period, use the **SETPARAM** action.
+To identify the time period to update, use its name:

 ``` shell
 centreon -u admin -p 'centreon' -o TP -a setparam -v "Timeperiod_Test;monday;00:00-24:00"